OmerAkkoyun/BeautifulSoup-and-Request-Parsing-Web--turkish-and-english-dictionary/README.md

-# İlk önce Beautifulsoup ve Request modulleri import edilmeli.
+# first Beautifulsoup and Request modules have to import
-# pip kullanarak yada pycharm üzerinden yapabilirsiniz.
+# You can use pip for this

-# BeautifulSoup-and-Request-ile-Turkce-Ingilizce-Sozluk-v.1
+# BeautifulSoup-and-Request-Turkish-English-Dictionary-v.1